Education Workers Group State Approved Seal

 All dentists, dental hygienists, licensed practical nurses, optometrists, podiatrists, registered nurses,physicians, physician assistants, and specialist assistants must complete this workshop every four years according to Section 6505-b of the Education Law.
 You must attest to having completed this requirement to the State Education Department on your first licensure/registration application and at every subsequent registration.

-Needs Of Students With Autism Workshop
+Needs Of Children With Autism Workshop

 3 Credit Hours $49.95

-Needs Of Students With Autism Workshop
+Needs Of Children With Autism Workshop

-New York State Education Law requires certain individuals applying for licensure to have completed the three hours of coursework in Understanding the Needs of Students with Autism.
+New York State Education Law requires certain individuals applying for licensure to have completed the three hours of coursework in Understanding the Needs of Children with Autism.
 This requirement applies to applicants who apply for certain certificate titles on or after September 2, 2009.

 School Violence Prevention Workshop